moneil/DSKTOOL-for-Learn/README.md

-# OSCELOT DSKTOOL for HEROKU v1.2.5 (04/17/2022)
+# OSCELOT DSKTOOL for HEROKU

-Note: I am temporarially disabling the Heroku Deploy buttons and docker container build update until I sort out some deployment issues... the project runs locally outside of Heroku and Docker just fine - use the Localhost instructions.

 See [Release Notes](#Release-Notes) below.